|Distance||330 miles (533 km)|

-When taking the train between London and Edinburgh, you can choose to depart from train stations like London Victoria, London Euston and London Kings Cross.
-Your route can end in train stations such as Edinburgh Waverley, Edinburgh Haymarket and Edinburgh Gateway.
+When taking the train to Edinburgh from London, you can choose to depart from train stations like London Victoria, London Euston and London Kings Cross.
+Your journey can end in train stations such as Edinburgh Waverley, Edinburgh Haymarket and Edinburgh Gateway.

 Omio customers who travel this route most frequently depart from London Victoria and arrive in Edinburgh Waverley.

-Passengers booking this trip most frequently board their trains from London Victoria and need to travel around 0 mile (s) / 0 km from the city centre to get to this train station.
+Passengers board their train most frequently from London Victoria and travel around 1 mile (s) / 1 km from the city centre to this train station.

-Passengers arriving in Edinburgh most often arrive at Edinburgh Waverley and need to travel around 0 mile (s) / 0 km from this train station to the city centre.
+Passengers travelling this route most often arrive at Edinburgh Waverley and need to travel approximately 0 mile (s) / 0 km from the train station to the city centre in Edinburgh.

 Here are some other resources that might have the information you need